IoriBranford/beeshooter/genesis/POSTMORTEM.md

 ## Background

 Decades ago, my parents bought me a Sega Genesis model 1, my first console.
 It was love at first sight with the fast and smooth arcade action of Sonic, Shinobi, Thunder Force, Alien Soldier and more.
-Meanwhile in 2006, Gens emulator developer Stephane Dallongeville released the tools that over time evolved into [SGDK](https://github.com/Stephane-D/SGDK), keeping the platform not only surviving but thriving, with new titles including fully-fledged commercial games like [Earthion](https://twitter.com/yuzokoshiro/status/1813937567743791326) still coming out to this day.
+Meanwhile in 2006, Gens emulator developer Stephane Dallongeville released the tools that over time evolved into [SGDK](https://github.com/Stephane-D/SGDK), keeping the platform not only surviving but thriving, with even fully-fledged commercial titles like [Earthion](https://twitter.com/yuzokoshiro/status/1813937567743791326) still coming out to this day.

 In 2022 I made [Honey Soldier](https://www.ioribranford.com/honeysoldier) for the [Gunner Parade game jam](https://itch.io/jam/gunner-parade-22).
-The presentation was in my usual "between Genesis and Saturn" style without regard for their actual technical limitations.
+As usual, the presentation was loosely inspired by 90's console games without regard for their actual hardware limitations.
 Still, I had been Genesis-curious for some time, and two years later, I happened to notice SGDK was in version 2.00.
 As I looked over the many features and conveniences it offered, the idea of porting Honey Soldier began to form.

 ## Development environment